StreisandEffect/streisand/README.md

 Installation
 ------------
 Please read all installation instructions **carefully** before proceeding.
+If you have questions or issues regarding the installation process, please create a topic on the [streisand-users](https://groups.google.com/forum/#!forum/streisand-users/) mailing list.

 ### Important Clarification ###
 Streisand is based on [Ansible](http://www.ansible.com/home), an automation tool that is typically used to provision and configure files and packages on remote servers.
 That means when you run Streisand, it automatically sets up **another remote server** with the VPN packages and configuration.